haacked/haacked.com/_posts/archived/2004-02-08-how-to-subscribe-to-my-rssfeed.aspx.markdown

 ---
 layout: post
-title: "How to subscribe to my RssFeed"
+title: How to subscribe to my RssFeed
 date: 2004-02-08 -0800
 comments: true
 disqus_identifier: 183
 categories: []
+redirect_from: "/archive/2004/02/07/how-to-subscribe-to-my-rssfeed.aspx/"
 ---

 So I keep blabbing and blabbing about my new RSS Feed.
 I keep imploring you to get an RSS aggregator and subscribe to my feed.
 What the hell am I talking about?!